MultiQC/MegaQC/.github/ISSUE_TEMPLATE/general_question.md

 ---
 name: General question
 about: Ask a question about anything MegaQC
-title: 'Question about MegaQC
+title: Question about MegaQC
-labels: 'question'
+labels: question
 assignees: ''

 ---